£200,000 Mortgage : Monthly Repayments & Income Requirements

 Your credit history

-If you’ve had bad credit in the past, you may find that you have fewer providers offering you a rate which is affordable to you.
+If you’ve had bad credit in the past, you may find that you have fewer providers offering you a rate that is affordable to you.
 Providers see you as a slightly higher risk so you may have to accept a higher rate than you had wanted.
 As a result, your monthly mortgage costs could go up.

-Other costs to factor in
+Other costs to consider

 The following costs are important to factor into your calculations: